 TCF7L2

-Below is a summary for the TCF7L2 gene observed in research publications.
+The information for this summary of TCF7L2-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

-TCF7L2-related neurodevelopmental disorder happens when someone has a change in the TCF7L2 gene that causes it to lose its function.
+TCF7L2-related syndrome happens when there are changes in the TCF7L2 gene.
 These changes can keep the gene from working as it should.
-This disorder is also called TRND.

 Other genetic variations in the TCF7L2 gene can cause diabetes without a neurodevelopmental condition.
 Some genetic variations in this gene are linked to cancer.

-The information below covers gene changes that lead to TRND.
+The information below covers gene changes that lead to the neurodevelopmental condition.

 Key Role